neam/dna-code-generator/README.md

 DNA Code Generator
 ====================

-> Please note: This project is en early development stages
+> Please note: This project is in early development stages

 Code generator for generating various parts of a web project using the [DNA project base](http://neamlabs.com/dna-project-base/).

 Featured Generators
 ------------------

-All of the below are generated into the project's 12-factor app and deployed side by side with each other at different nginx locations.
+All of the below are generated into the project's 12-factor app and deployed side by side with each other at different nginx locations, sharing project codebase.

 ### Content Model